xHector1337/arcadia/README.md

-# Welcome to the Arcadia, The Land of Fun!
+# Welcome to The Arcadia, The Land of Fun!